rohith-23-creator/Employee_Management_System-using-python-and-sqlite3/README_Documentation.md

    - Whereas the Employee id is auto incrementing and unique to all employees.
    - We also able to search and sort the employee from database.

+## Concepts Covered in this Project

+   - Object Oriented Programming in python.
+   - Tkinter module
+   - Sqlite3 Database connectivity with python

 ## Reference

    1. [Google](https://google.com/).